What is meditation?

 And another effect is that you become really familiar with your chosen object of meditation.
 (In Tibetan, the word for meditation is “gom” which mean “to familiarize“.)

 So whenever we’re “in the zone” we can be said to be meditating.
 Even if we’re concentrating on a video game 🙂

 Just choose your object of meditation wisely – make it one that actually benefits you.

 What happens over time when focusing on just one thing is that we start to go inwards.
 That’s when the real magic happens.
 When we turn our senses inward we go beyond our ordinary mental consciousness.

 Again, this does not mean, emptying the mind and having no thoughts.

 Thoughts will still come and go.
 Let them.

-So with practice, the meaning of meditation becomes:
+So with regular practice we go beyond the initial relaxation and calmness, and the meaning of meditation becomes: